 Pulling P&L for a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
 Trying to manage these workflows in legacy tools like Excel can simply exacerbate the issue and add operational risk.

 Fund accounting teams need a better solution.

-Allvue is a fully integrated, end-to-end platform, so data is able to seamlessly flow across stages of the alternative investment life cycle and across processes and workflows.
+Allvue is a fully integrated, end-to-end platform, so financial asset data is able to seamlessly flow across stages of the alternative investment life cycle and across processes and workflows.
 Consider, for example, the complicated fund structure listed above.

 Because the entities are connected in the system through a capital call chain, creating a ledger activity at one level kicks off a single continuous and automated process that generates corresponding ledger activities at each level in the structure, based on correct ownership percentages.